DarkRaxZax/Messing-with-Javascript/README.md

 # Messing-with-Javascript
-JS notes and tests from my university classes.
-Includes random stuff Written in Spanish
+JS notes and tests.
+Includes random stuff, documents and explainations about the behaviour of several JS, NodeJS, ZeroMQ... mechanisms.